mdn/translated-content-de/files/de/web/css/place-items/index.md

 #container {
   height: 200px;
   width: 240px;
-  place-items: stretch; /* Sie können diesen Wert ändern, indem Sie eine andere Option in der Liste auswählen */
+  place-items: stretch; /* You can change this value by selecting another option in the list */
   background-color: #8c8c8c;
   display: flex;
 }